 Monash Health Refugee Health and Wellbeing provides a psychiatry service for adults aged 25 -65 years, presenting with a range of mental health issues, including:

-The psychiatry service is part of the integrated Refugee Health and Wellbeing service located in Dandenong, and as such, clients also have access to the broader multidisciplinary team, including psychological support.
+The psychiatry service is part of the integrated Refugee Health and Wellbeing service located at 122 Thomas Street in Dandenong so clients have access to the co-located broader multidisciplinary team, including psychological support.

 This clinic is for asylum seekers and refugee patients who require non-urgent psychiatric care.

 Referrals will be accepted from a treating GP/doctor.
-Clients referred to this service should not be experiencing acute psychotic symptomology or acute suicidal, homicidal ideation, or have a known history of aggressive behaviour.
+Clients referred to this service should not be experiencing acute psychotic symptomology or acute suicidal or homicidal ideation, or have a known history of aggressive behaviour.